-The i960 on the master board is used to control data flow and compression coefficient loading of the JPEG codecs and, if present, MPEG encoders and decoders.
-The amount of JPEG video compression varies according to the setting of the compression coefficient; the amount of MPEG video compression varies according to the bit rate.
+The i960 on the master board is used to control data flow and compression coefficient loading of the JPEG codecs and, if present, MPEG encoders and decoders or DVCPRO codecs.
+The amount of JPEG video compression varies according to the setting of the compression coefficient; the amount of MPEG video compression varies according to the bit rate; the amount of DVCPRO compression is fixed due to the fixed data rate.
 Higher compression ratios or bit rates store more video, but the result is lower quality video.
 On the other hand, lower compression ratios or bit rates result in higher quality video and less storage capacity.
 Audio, however, is not compressed.

 Since the video compression ratio can be varied to change the video quality given available storage time, the amount of storage depends on your choice of compression ratio.
 A quick rule of thumb is that five minutes of JPEG video-plus four channels of audio and two channels of timecode-is roughly equal to one gigabyte of disk storage at 75,000 bytes per field in the 525 standard video format.
 For example, a PDX 208 Disk Expansion unit expands storage up to twelve hours and a PRS 200 RAID Storage System can bring it up to approximately 96 hours.
-For video stored in the MPEG format at an average 24 Mbps, you can just about double these capacities.
+For video stored in the MPEG format at an average 12 Mbp/s, you can just about double these capacities with video quality roughly equivalent to JPEG at 24 Mb/s

 In addition to video compression, the disk recorder boards also integrate the digital audio data coming from the EISA bus, with typically four channels of audio per channel of video (up to 32).
 These recorder boards communicate with the SCSI-2 interface using a Direct Memory Access (DMA) interface.
-The PDR 200 also supports the audio signal processing board (ASPB).
+The PDR 200, 300, and 400 also support the audio signal processing board (ASPB).
 This board is capable of delivering 16 channels of analog, embedded digital, or AES/EBU digital audio.
-The PDR 200 can be equipped with two of these boards, for a total of 32 channels of audio.
+The Profile unit can be equipped with two of these boards, for a total of 32 channels of audio.